eurolinux-enterprise-linux-sources/mysql-connector-java/src/docs/README.txt

        This functionality is only available when using Java-6 or newer.

-     * com.mysql.jdbc.java6.rtjar --- full path to your Java-6 rt.jar
+     * com.mysql.jdbc.java6.rtjar: Full path to your Java-6 rt.jar
        file

      * Added support for JDBC-4.0's Wrapper interface.